 1. Commitment and Expectations

 Thank you for your consideration in being a part of our professional experience field education programme.
-Your interest in hosting and supporting the learning and development of social work students through a placement experience is greatly appreciated.
-As you consider the potential for offering a professional experience field placement, we have provided some information and guiding questions to support your decision making, alongside key information and resources to support you.
+Your interest in supporting the learning and development of social work students is greatly appreciated.
+As you consider the potential for offering a placement, we have provided some information and guiding questions to support your decision making, alongside key information and resources to support you.

 Field education is a key component of the Master of Social Work (Qualifying) and the Bachelor of Social Work with Honours degrees which combine attributes of being, knowing and doing in social work practice.
 Placement forms a significant part of the student’s learning experience and provides a unique opportunity for them to: